This Be The Verse

 and don't have any kids yourself.

 That written, I can’t sign on to the third stanza of this poem, and in fact would advise the opposite to most people.
 And for that reason, I love the idea of rebuttals to this poem.
 I believe this trend began with This be the converse (“They tuck you up, your mom and dad”).
-But the best of them that I’ve come across belongs to Richard Kell:
+Another good one comes from Richard Kell:

 This Be The Converse